NVIDIA/NeMo/docs/sources/source/training.rst

 Example
 ~~~~~~~

-Please refer to the `<nemo_git_repo_root>/examples/asr/jasper.py` for comprehensive example.
+Please refer to the `<nemo_git_repo_root>/examples/asr/jasper.py` for a comprehensive example.
 It builds one train DAG and up to three validation DAGs to evaluate on different datasets.

-Assuming, you are working with Volta-based DGX, you can run training like this:
+If you are working with a +
+Volta-based DGX, you can run training like this:

 .. code-block:: bash